 Find a diphthongs chart here.

 Diphthongs are not to be confused with vowel teams, in which two vowels work together to make one sound (usually the long or short vowel sound of one of the vowels).
-If your students need a bit of review with vowel teams, check out this post on introducing vowel teams with our sound wall.

 anchor chart to teach the difference between vowel teams and diphthongs